 Is Unlocking Illegal?

-Thousands, maybe even millions of people every year use various services to get the network restriction removed from their mobile phones.
+Thousands, maybe even millions of people every year use various services to get the network restriction removed from their Samsung devices.
 Many people are still very cautious because they don't know if they are breaking the law by using these services.
 It is a very misunderstood industry, however I hope after reading this page you will have a better understanding of this subject and your legal rights.

-So Why Do Networks Lock Phones?
+So Why Do Networks Lock Samsung Devices?

 Is The Network Breaking The Law?